Biden says COVID-19 pandemic is "over" in U.S.

 The interview was done as he walked the floor of the Detroit Auto Show last week.
 Gesturing around the hall, Mr. Biden observed, "If you notice, no one's wearing masks.
 Everybody seems to be in pretty good shape.
 And so I think it's changing.
 And I think this is a perfect example of it."

 "Think of how that has changed everything.
 You know, people's attitudes about themselves, their families, about the state of the nation, about the state of their communities.
 And so there's a lot of uncertainty out there, a great deal of uncertainty.
 And we lost a million people.
-A million people to COVID.
+A million people to COVID," the president said.

 "When I got in office, when I— I got elected, only 2 million people had been vaccinated.
 I got 220 million— my point is, it takes time.
 We were left in a very difficult situation. it's been a very difficult time.
 Very difficult."